On a diffuse interface model for incompressible viscoelastic two-phase flows: Introduction

-Concerning the solvability of the regularized Oldroyd-B equation in three dimensions, we make use of the standard Galerkin approximation, on accounting to the parabolic nature.
-In addition, inspired by \cite{BB2011}, an entropy regularization for $\ln \bbb$ is introduced, which is of importance since the left Cauchy--Green tensor $\bbb$ is not necessarily positive definite almost everywhere in $Q_T$ and hence the physical entropy $\tr(\bbb - \ln \bbb - \bbi)$ is not necessarily well-defined in presence of the logarithmic term.
+Concerning the solvability of the regularized Oldroyd-B equation in three dimensions, we make use of the standard Galerkin approximation to account for the parabolic nature.
+In addition, inspired by \cite{BB2011}, an entropy regularization for $\ln \bbb$ is introduced, which is of importance since the {tensor} $\bbb$ is not necessarily positive definite almost everywhere in $Q_T$ and hence the physical energy $\tr(\bbb - \ln \bbb - \bbi)$ is not necessarily well-defined in presence of the logarithmic term.
 Thanks to the regularization $\sR_\eta$, we obtain uniform estimates and then pass to the limit for both the entropy regularization and the Galerkin approximation.
-Finally, we conclude the positive definiteness of the limit function (i.e.~the left Cauchy--Green tensor $\bbb$) with a contradiction argument.
+Finally, we conclude the positive definiteness of the limit function (i.e.~the {tensor} $\bbb$) with a contradiction argument.